verrazzano/docs/content/en/docs/howto/customlogging/_index.md

 ## Verify Fluentd Sidecar Deployment

 To verify that a deployment successfully created a custom Fluentd sidecar:
-- Verify that the container name exists on the WebLogic application pod.
+- Verify that the container name exists on the application pod.
   ```
   $ kubectl get pods -n <application-namespace> <application-pod-name> -o jsonpath="{.spec.containers[*].name}" | tr -s '[[:space:]]' '\n'
   ...